-COMPREHENSIVE INCOME
+COMPREHENSIVE (LOSS) INCOME

-Comprehensive income, as defined, includes all changes in equity (net assets) during a period from non-owner sources.
-The difference between net income and comprehensive income is due to foreign currency translation adjustments and unrealized gains or losses on investments classified as available-for-sale.
-Comprehensive income is reflected in the consolidated statements of comprehensive income.
+Comprehensive (loss) income, as defined, includes all changes in equity (net assets) during a period from non-owner sources.
+The difference between net income and comprehensive (loss) income is due to foreign currency translation adjustments and unrealized gains or losses on investments classified as available-for-sale.